tmcd82070/Rdistance/cran-comments.md

 # Submission comments

-This submission (v4.3.1) contains a critical bug fix.
-Prior versions incorrectly reported ESW for scaling factors (`g.x.scl`) less than 1.0.
+This submission (v4.4.0) adds functionality.
+This submission contains new routines to fit the 'triangle' likelikhood function.

 # Current submission

-* 4.3.1
+* 4.4.0

 # Prior submission

-* 4.3.0
+* 4.3.1

 # Local Check